IndianGhost/shortcutUrl/readme.md

 ```
 php artisan migrate
 ```
-Now that you did the migration, everything's is alright.
+Now that you did the migration, everything's alright.
 Don't you trust me?
 Ok, let's run the server ;)
 ```
 php artisan serve